zendframework/zf2-documentation/docs/languages/en/modules/zend.module-manager.module-class.rst

 The Module Class
 ================

-By default, the Zend FRamework 2 module system simply expects each module name to be capable of resolving to an object instance.
+By default, the Zend Framework 2 module system simply expects each module name to be capable of resolving to an object instance.
 The default module resolver, ``Zend\ModuleManager\Listener\ModuleResolverListener``, simply instantiates an instance of ``{moduleName}\Module`` for each enabled module.